webcrumbs-community/webcrumbs/research/CDN techniques.md

 17. **HTTP/2 and HTTP/3 Support**: CDNs often support the latest HTTP protocols, such as HTTP/2 and HTTP/3, to further enhance website performance.

 CDNs play a crucial role in improving website and application performance, enhancing security, and reducing the load on origin servers.
 They achieve this through a combination of these techniques, tailored to meet the specific needs of their customers.

+Ensuring that clients accessing content from a Content Delivery Network (CDN) are receiving secure content and not third-party injected code is essential for maintaining the integrity and security of web applications.
+Here are some techniques and best practices for CDN clients to enhance security:

+1. **HTTPS**: Use HTTPS (SSL/TLS) for all communication between clients and the CDN.
+This encrypts data in transit and ensures that content is delivered securely.

+2. **Subresource Integrity (SRI)**: Implement Subresource Integrity in your HTML to ensure that external resources loaded from the CDN have not been tampered with.
+SRI involves adding integrity attributes to `<script>` and `<link>` tags that contain the CDN URLs.
+These attributes contain hash values of the expected resource content, and the browser will only load the resource if the hash matches.

+3. **Content Security Policy (CSP)**: Implement a strong CSP in your web application.
+CSP defines which sources of content and scripts are allowed to be executed on your pages.
+It helps prevent XSS attacks and limits the execution of injected code.

+4. **Domain Whitelisting**: Explicitly whitelist domains or CDN hostnames that are allowed to serve content for your application.
+This can be configured in your CSP rules and server settings.

+5. **CORS (Cross-Origin Resource Sharing)**: Use CORS headers to control which domains are allowed to access your resources from the CDN.
+You can configure your server to send appropriate CORS headers for your CDN-hosted content.

+6. **Integrity Checks**: Periodically verify the integrity of your CDN-hosted content by comparing hashes or checksums of the served files with known good values.
+This can be done using automation and monitoring tools.

+7. **Security Headers**: Utilize security headers like `X-Content-Type-Options`, `X-Frame-Options`, and `X-XSS-Protection` to enhance security and prevent certain types of attacks.

+8. **CDN Provider Security**: Choose a reputable CDN provider that follows strict security practices.
+Research their security certifications and compliance standards.

+9. **Two-Factor Authentication (2FA)**: Secure access to your CDN account with 2FA to prevent unauthorized access to your configuration and content.

+10. **Logging and Monitoring**: Implement logging and monitoring to detect and respond to unusual or suspicious CDN activity.
+Monitor for changes in traffic patterns or unexpected content modifications.

+11. **Regular Updates**: Keep your CDN configurations and integrations up to date.
+This includes regularly updating CDN settings, scripts, and security policies.

+12. **Review Third-Party Content**: Thoroughly review and test any third-party content or scripts that you integrate into your website from external sources.
+Ensure they come from reputable sources and adhere to security best practices.

+13. **Static Content**: Whenever possible, serve static content from the CDN, as it reduces the risk of server-side code injection.

+14. **Education and Training**: Educate your development and security teams about security best practices, including the risks associated with third-party content.

+15. **Content Auditing**: Periodically audit the content delivered by the CDN to ensure it aligns with your expectations and doesn't contain unauthorized or malicious code.

+By implementing these techniques and best practices, CDN clients can enhance the security of their web applications and protect against third-party code injection and other security threats.
+It's essential to maintain a proactive and vigilant approach to security.